How to make the best chocolate Rice Krispie treats with chocolate chips and marshmallows. Quick and easy no bake recipe!

 - Remove from the heat, and stir in the crisp rice cereal.

-- Finally, spread the mixture in your greased 9×13 baking dish, gently patting 'til even and smooth.*
+- Finally, spread the mixture in your greased baking pan, gently patting 'til even and smooth.*

 - Be sure to allow your treats time to cool before cutting them into squares and serving.